chrthomsen/pygrametl/docs/examples/parallel.rst

         # Use the returned elements after the sentinel check to prevent errors
         # ......

-    # To ensure that a all split point annotated function are finished before
+    # To ensure that a all splitpoint annotated function are finished before
-    # the ETL program terminated, must the function endsplits be called as it
+    # the ETL flow is terminated, must the function endsplits be called as it
-    # joins all the process created by split points up to this point
+    # joins all the process created by splitpoints up to this point
     endsplits()

 Flows
 -----
-Another way to use different processes in parallel is to use flows.
-A flow in pygrametl consists of multiple functions that can be called with the same interface, which is grouped together with each function running in its own separate process, and with each function called in sequence.
-A flow can be created from multiple different functions that, however, must be callable through the same interface, using the :func:`.createflow` function.
+Another way to parallelize transformations is to use flows.
+In pygrametl, a flow is a sequence of functions with the same interface, each running in its own separate process, and where each function calls the next function in the sequence.
+A flow can be created from multiple different functions using the :func:`.createflow` function.
 After a flow is created it can be called just like any other function.
 Internally, the arguments are passed from the first function to the last.
-As the arguments are passed from one function to another, the side effects on each row are available to the next function, white returned values on the other hand are ignored.
-Unlike :func:`.splitpoint`, the arguments are passed in batches instead of single values leading to less locking and synchronisation between the processes.
+While the arguments are passed to the functions, any returned values are ignored.
+Unlike :func:`.splitpoint`, arguments are passed in batches and not as single values to reduce the overhead of synchronization.

 .. code-block:: python